Evaluations

 2. For three Generals and one Make-Up: 812_G1 812_G2 812_G3 812_M1

 Each month, all entries for Workshops and Evaluation Meetings must be submitted via Dropbox.
-You do NOT need a Dropbox subscription to use Dropbox.
+You DO NOT need a Dropbox subscription to use Dropbox.

 Before each meeting, you’ll receive an email that includes the Dropbox link.
 (For Evaluation Meetings there is a different link for each member level.)

-Images must be submitted no later than midnight of the Monday before the Workshop or Evaluation Meeting.
+Images must be submitted no later than midnight of the Monday BEFORE the Workshop or Evaluation Meeting.

 NOTE: Because we are currently conducting our meetings on Zoom and not in person, WE CANNOT ACCEPT PRINTS FOR EVALUATION